a number, i'm a number too!

 two chimneys and two floors.

-least seven windows more, if one counts so far.
+there are at least seven windows more, if one counts that far.

 that makes nine and one, and two from seven is five.
 5 senses and 9 is fourteen.

 too young to drive, and two from twelve like four from fourteen.